-Cloudification has been taking over IT in the past decade and has been a huge factor in the explosion of the size of companies’ ecosystems and the types of risks that exist within them.
+Cloudification has been taking over IT in the past decade and has been a huge factor in the explosion of the size of companies’ online ecosystems and the types of risks that exist within them.

 Cloud instances have a unique set of risks and potential vulnerabilities.
 Due to cloud adoption, cloud instances are prevalent throughout the online ecosystems of nearly every organization that has an online presence.
 In this post I’ll drill down into some of the specific vulnerabilities that we frequently see.